tonghuikang/blog/_posts/2025-05-18-trying-to-understand-mcp.md

 ### What is wrong with the status quo (early 2025)?

-You cannot book a AirBnb stay via ChatGPT / Claude.
+You cannot book an AirBnb stay via ChatGPT / Claude.

 ### What are the parties involved?

-- The users, which should not be expected to understand how technology works.
+- The users, who should not be expected to understand how technology works.
 - The model provider (e.g. OpenAI, Anthropic)
 - The AI interface provider (e.g. ChatGPT, Claude, Poe, Siri)
 - The tools provider (weather service, AirBnb)